o3de/o3de.org/content/docs/userguide/cloud-canvas-cloud-gem-player-account-building-menus.md

+description: ' Build the menus for the Player Account Cloud Gem in &ALYlong;. '
+slug: cloud-canvas-cloud-gem-player-account-building-menus
+title: Building the Menus for the Player Account Cloud Gem
+---
 # Building the Menus for the Player Account Cloud Gem<a name="cloud-canvas-cloud-gem-player-account-building-menus"></a>

 To build the menus, use the code for `CloudGemPlayerAccountRequestBus` and `CloudGemPlayerAccountNotificationBusHandler` in the `dev\Gems\CloudGemPlayerAccount\Code\Include\CloudGemPlayerAccount\CloudGemPlayerAccountBus.h` file\.
 Keep in mind the following points: